 drugs, and don’t smoke during pregnancy or after birth.

 from others who are smoking and away from areas where others smoke.

 cover your baby’s face or head.

-This will prevent him or her from getting
+This will prevent them from getting

 overheated, reducing the risk for SIDS.